Nikug/reaktor-bad-api/README.md

 The assignment was about using the API and not making the frontend look good, so there is minimal effort in styling the user interface.

+## Demo

+Live demo is running at [https://reaktor-bad-api.herokuapp.com/]

 ## Available Scripts

 In the project directory, you can run: